Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Model

 are a sparse matrix and a diagonal matrix, respectively \citep{finley2019efficient}.
 We then replace $\Qvec$ in \eqref{eq:reml} with the (approximate) sparse precision matrix $\tilde \Qvec$.
 The computational complexity of the likelihood evaluation using the approximate sparse precision matrix is $O(n m^2)$.

-Because the approximation $\tilde p(\Zvec)$ depends on the neighbor sets $N(i), i \ge 2$, and these sets also depend on the ordering of the observations $\Zvec$, how we order the observations and find the neighbor sets has an impact on the accuracy of the approximation. \cite{guinness2018permutation} investigated a few approaches on ordering the observations in space, and found that ordering approaches such as maximum minimum distance ordering or random ordering might be better than the often used strategy of coordinated-based ordering.
-In Sections \ref{sec:sim_study} and \ref{sec:application}, we use maximum minimum distance ordering to re-order the observations.
-Once we suitably re-order the observations, we find the neighbor sets of the ordered observations.
+Because the approximation $\tilde p(\Zvec)$ depends on the neighbor sets $N(i), i \ge 2$, and these sets also depend on the ordering of the observations $\Zvec$, how we order the observations and find the neighbor sets has an impact on the accuracy of the approximation. \cite{guinness2018permutation} investigated a few approaches on ordering the observations, and found that ordering approaches such as maximum-minimum distance ordering or random ordering might be better than the often used strategy of coordinated-based ordering.
+Following the conclusions of \cite{guinness2018permutation}, we therefore use maximum-minimum distance ordering in space and a simple random ordering in time (since the data sets we consider only span a few time points) to re-order the observations in Sections \ref{sec:sim_study} and \ref{sec:application}.
+Once we suitably re-order the observations, we define the neighbor sets of the ordered observations.
 In a spatio-temporal setting, we need the neighbor sets to include observations from multiple time points, to adequately capture the temporal dependency.
-We therefore use the three-dimensional spatio-temporal coordinates (with an appropriate time rescaling) to find the neighbors.
+To do this, we first rescale the temporal coordinates with a scaling factor chosen so that the neighbor sets often include at least some observations at adjacent time points.
+We then find the nearest neighbors using Euclidean distances in three-dimensional space (via the spatial coordinates and the rescaled temporal coordinates).
+Other approaches that could be used include a ``simple neighbor selection'' approach \citep{datta2016nonseparable}, which uses a Cartesian product of spatial nearest neighbors and temporal nearest neighbors.
 Because the model \eqref{eq:cov_model_spatiotemp} involves warpings of the spatial and temporal domains, ordering and finding the neighborhood of the observations can also be performed on the warped coordinates.
 Our preliminary experiments indicate that first fitting the model and then using neighbors of ordered observations on the warped domain for re-fitting the model does not substantially change the parameter estimates.

 After finding the parameter estimates, we can use these estimates to obtain the prediction $Y_{*}$ at a new spatial location and time point $(\svec_{*}, t_{*})'$,